 Essential program service element includes combining comprehensive energy audits, and energy efficiency with demand response.
-Projects receiving integrated EEDR audits and who incorporate energy efficiency recommendations will participate at least at a Valued Partner level of demand response.
 Participants will be encouraged to apply for additional incentives that are available.

 4.A.4 Technical assistance for project management, training, audits, etc.

 The Partnership will assist County and City government officials in understanding, managing, and reducing their energy use and costs, and position the partners as leaders in the region in energy management practice.
 Assistance will be offered to planners, designers, inspectors, plan checkers, employees and building occupants.
 This plan will include design assistance, plan review, Title 24 training, the audit process, technology review and building awareness.
 This assistance will be delivered by government or industry representatives, IOU Technical Staff and consultants.